Doro-HD/bastion/apps/server/README.md

 ### Vite
 This project uses Vite for it's development, both for local development and building the final artifact

+### Hono
+This project uses Hono as it's main framework for handling API related functionality

 ## Dev

 ## Build